projectionist/projectionist.github.io/tools.md

 permalink: /tools/
 ---

 Developing projections benefits from fast visual feedback.
-Where as projects such as [OpenFrameworks](http://openframeworks.org) provides a great deal of API out of the box, Projectionist has very little, favouring a tiny compile time and an extensible build system.
+Where as projects such as [OpenFrameworks](http://openframeworks.org) provides a great deal of API out of the box, Projectionist has very little, favoring a tiny compile time and an extensible build system.
 While higher level drawing apis may be developed, or dependencies included, the maintenance of a short compile time is essential to the project.

 A Projectionist scratch project can be compiled in ~0.3s on a VMware VM atop a Macbook Pro, but provides little more than an Open GL ES 2.0 drawing context.